eclipse-archived/codewind-docs/docs/_documentations/local-codewind-overview.md

 To use Codewind [remotely](./remote-codewind-overview.html), you must first follow this tutorial to set up Codewind on your local machine and then proceed to either:

-1. deploy Codewind to your cloud (if not already done so by you or a sysadmin/DevOps engineer) by following the tutorial [Deploying Codewind Remotely](./remote-deploying-codewind.html)).
+1. Deploy Codewind to your cloud (if not already done so by you or a sysadmin/DevOps engineer) by following the tutorial [Deploying Codewind Remotely](./remote-deploying-codewind.html)).
-2. follow the tutorial [Using Codewind Remotely](./remote-codewind-overview.html) to connect your Codewind extension of your local desktop IDE to Codewind in your cloud
+2. Follow the tutorial [Using Codewind Remotely](./remote-codewind-overview.html) to connect your Codewind extension of your local desktop IDE to Codewind in your cloud

 # What you will learn

 You will learn how to:

-1. install Codewind into your IDE on your local machine
+1. Install Codewind into your IDE on your local machine
-2. create your first Codewind project using Codewind's standardised, containerised project templates
+2. Create your first Codewind project using Codewind's standardised, containerised project templates
 3. Use Codewind's auto-build-and run feature by making a code change in your project

 ### Next Steps